 In 2016, the Group launched a contest called the "Air Liquide Essential Small Molecules Challenge".
 Competing on the topic "Sunny H2 in a bottle", American researcher Kevin Sivula was recognized for his work on using photoelectrocatalysis to produce hydrogen.

 Inventiveness, curiosity, collective intelligence, and entrepreneurial spirit are at the heart of Air Liquide’s innovation approach.
-That means developing cooperation with the international scientific community (academics, technology institutes, startups, private R&D…): this is why we have launched a Scientific Challenge in 2018.
+That means developing cooperation with the international scientific community (academics, technology institutes, startups, private R&D…): this is why we have launched the second edition of the Scientific Challenge.
 Now, the laureates are known.

 With freshwater a scarce resource, and pollution by wastewater posing an increasing threat to public health and the environment, the world urgently needs even more reliable and competitive water treatment technology.